apuunDTU/ECHO-Lab---test4/README.md

        "Topic 3"
      ],
      objectives: "What you want to achieve with this project",
-     methodology: "How you plan to do it",
+     methodology: "How you plan to do it or how you did it",
      lessons: [
        "What you learned 1",
        "What you learned 2",